intel/pepc/CONTRIBUTING.md

   as they provide better organization and readability.
 Only add additional paragraphs if the information cannot be properly expressed in structured sections.

+  Prefer a short `Notes:` bullet list over a prose paragraph, or add an `Examples:` section.
+  A few concrete examples are often clearer to readers than a lengthy description.

 - **Notes section** (optional): Use `Notes:` (plural) for additional details formatted as a bullet

   list.
 Common uses: